Elizabethan Religious Settlement: Legacy

 The Restoration of the monarchy in 1660 allowed for the restoration of the Elizabethan Settlement as well.
 The 1662 prayer book mandated by the 1662 Act of Uniformity was a slightly revised version of the previous book.
 Many Puritans, however, were unwilling to conform to it.
 Around 900 ministers refused to subscribe to the new prayer book and were removed from their positions, an event known as the Great Ejection.
 Puritans became dissenters.
 Now outside the established church, the different strands of the Puritan movement evolved into separate denominations: Congregationalists, Presbyterians, and Baptists.

 The Church of England was fundamentally changed.
 The "Jacobean consensus" was shattered, and the Church of England began defining itself less broadly.
 The suppression and marginalisation of Prayer Book Protestants during the 1640s and 1650s had made the prayer book "an undisputed identifier of an emerging Anglican self-consciousness."
 Historian Judith Maltby writes that Anglicanism as a recognisable tradition "owes more to the Restoration than the Reformation".
 It was in the period after 1660 that Richard Hooker's thought became influential within the Church of England, as Anglicans tried to define themselves in ways distinct from Protestant dissenters.

 Diarmaid MacCulloch states that Hooker's writings helped to create an "Anglican synthesis".
 From Hooker, Anglicanism "inherited its belief in the place of reason as an authority for action, its esteem for continuity over the Reformation divide, and a hospitality towards sacramental modes of thought".
 From the Arminians, it gained a theology of episcopacy and an appreciation for liturgy.
 From the Puritans and Calvinists, it "inherited a contradictory impulse to assert the supremacy of scripture and preaching".

 The clash between Calvinists and Arminians was never resolved, and the "seesaw battle between Catholic and Protestant within a single Anglican ecclesiastical structure has been proceeding ever since".
 The preface to the 1662 prayer book defined the Church of England as a via media "between the two extremes of too much stiffness in refusing and of too much easiness in admitting any variation".
-Although Elizabeth I "cannot be credited with a prophetic latitudinarian policy which foresaw the rich diversity of Anglicanism", her preferences made it possible.
+Historian A. G. Dickens wrote that while Elizabeth I "cannot be credited either with the invention of Anglo-Catholicism or with a prophetic latitudinarian policy which foresaw the rich diversity of Anglicanism.
+Her preferences of 1558–9 nevertheless make this diversity possible".